IHOP says it's changing iconic name; pancake lovers flip out

 TWITTER REACTS AFTER NECCO CANDY COMPANY IS SAVED BY SAME PEOPLE WHO REVIVED HOSTESS

-“o-b-viously you should come back on 6/11 to see what it’s gonna b,” it said.
+“o-b-viously you should come back on 6/11 to see what it’s gonna b,” the restaurant chain replied.

 “Burgers,” another person declared.